Ypertex/blog/content/articles/who-wins-poker-games/index.md

 ## The Role of Trust

-Developing a clear, memorable, transferable, and actionable strategy is investing a lot of resources into a tool.
+Developing a clearer, more memorable, more transferable, and more actionable strategy is investing a lot of resources into a tool.
 If you think back at decision-makers under pressure (like the kid lost in the maze), one important ingredient for a successful strategy is still missing: trust.
 In addition to understanding and remembering the strategy in all sorts of situations, people also have to *trust* that it's the right strategy before they can apply it.

 Trust however is based on people, not tools.